 The pharmacy provided substance misuse services to a small number of people.
-The RP described that she would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.
+The pharmacy team described that they would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.

-The pharmacy offered a range of additional services including flu vaccinations and the supply of emergency hormonal contraception.
-The patient group directions covering these services were seen and had been signed by the pharmacists providing the service.
-The declarations of competence for the pharmacists offering the flu vaccination service were seen.
+The pharmacy offered a range of additional services including flu vaccinations.
+The patient group directions for the upcoming season were available and had been signed by the RP.
 The RP had completed training on injection techniques and anaphylaxis and resuscitation within the last two years.

-The pharmacy was a Healthy Living Pharmacy and provided additional advice to people on living healthy lifestyles.
-The pharmacy was registered to receive referrals as part of the Community Pharmacy Consultation service (CPCS) but received few referrals.
-It had supplied lateral flow tests to the public as part of the 'Pharmacy Collect' scheme until the service had ceased on 31 March 2022.
+The pharmacy was registered to receive referrals as part of the Community Pharmacy Consultation service (CPCS).
+The RP contacted people by telephone to discuss how they were getting on with any new medicines they were prescribed as part of the NHS New Medicines Service.

 The RP was aware of the risks of people becoming pregnant whilst taking sodium valproate.
-She knew to speak to people about the Pregnancy Prevention Programme (PPP).
+He knew to speak to people about the Pregnancy Prevention Programme (PPP).
 Records were made on the PMR of any conversations of this type.
 The pharmacy had stickers for staff to apply to valproate medicines dispensed out of original containers to highlight the risks of pregnancy to people receiving prescriptions for valproate.
 The pharmacy had the information booklets and cards to hand out as appropriate.

-Multi-compartment compliance aids were prepared by the pharmacy for people living in their own homes.
+Multi-compartment compliance aids were prepared by the pharmacy for a large number of people living in their own homes.
 Each person requesting compliance aids was assessed for suitability.
+There were other options available including supplying boxed medicines with a medicines administration record sheet.
 The workload was organised and well planned.
 A sample of compliance aids was inspected.
 Each compliance aid was clearly labelled.
 Team members signed to show who had dispensed and checked the compliance aid.
 And they wrote a description of the tablets included so that they could be easily identified.
 Patient information leaflets (PILs) were supplied each month.
-'When required' medicines were dispensed in boxes and a dispenser was aware of what could and could not be placed in trays.
+'When required' medicines were dispensed in boxes and team members were aware of what could and could not be placed in trays.
 A record of any changes made was kept on a patient information sheet, which was available for the pharmacist during the clinical checking process.
+There was a dedicated phone line available for people receiving compliance aids from the pharmacy so that they could quickly reach a team member to resolve any queries.